dime-worldbank/moz-proirri-savings/DataWork/Documentation/README.md

 - `prov` is an indicator variable for the province strata
 - `associd` is the association identifier variable
 - `hhid` is the unique household identifier variable
-- `treatment` is a dummy variable equal to 1 if the association received follow-up visits from EY (the treatment)
+- `treatment` is a dummy variable equal to 1 if the association received follow-up visits from EY (the treatment) and 0 if not (the control group)
-- `bl_attended` is a dummy variable equal to 1 if the household attended the financial literacy training
+- `bl_attended` is a dummy variable equal to 1 if the household attended the financial literacy training and 0 otherwise
-- `data_endline` is a dummy variable equal to 1 if the household was interviewed in the endline survey
+- `data_endline` is a dummy variable equal to 1 if the household was interviewed in the endline survey and 0 otherwise
 - `pweight` is a numerical variable equal for the sampling weights, i.e., the inverse of the probability that the household was sampled for the endline survey, in each association

 &nbsp;